LukeCarrier/moodle-ubiquitous/README.md

 $ sudo salt-call --local key.finger
 ```

-To complete the key exchange, log in to the Salt master and execute the
+To complete the key exchange, log in to the Salt master and run the following
-following command to list all keys:
+command to list all keys:

 ```
 $ sudo salt-key -l all